 The parties agree that electric rates can be useful in promoting economic development, and they have reflected this principle in the allocation of rate reductions in the rate plan.
-Con Edison's tariffs in effect as of the date of this settlement agreement provide economic-development rate reductions principally pursuant to two location-specific programs, Rider I - Area Development ("ADR") and Rider L Rate Available Under New York State Economic Development Zones Act ("EDZ") and one service-area wide program, Rider J -Business Incentive Rate ("BIR").
+Con Edison's tariffs in effect as of the date of this settlement agreement provide economic-development rate reductions principally pursuant to two location-specific programs, Rider I - Area Development ("ADR") and Rider L Rate Available Under New York State Economic Development Zones Act ("EDZ") and one service-area wide program, Rider J - Business Incentive Rate ("BIR").
 The parties have agreed in the context of the rate plan to institute a phase-out of the application of the Company's location-specific rate programs (Riders I and L), and, accordingly, applications under those programs will not be accepted after March 31, 1997.
 The Company will continue to consider, and will implement on a revenue-neutral basis, new economic development programs developed during the rate plan.
-The ADR, EDZ and BIR rate programs will be adjusted to provide customers approximately the same level of bill reductions provided under these riders as of the date of this agreement using a combination of the RY1 through RY5 bill reductions provided to similarly-situated business customers under this all agreement and rider-specific bill reductions.
+The ADR, EDZ and BIR rate programs will be adjusted to provide customers approximately the same level of bill reductions provided under these riders as of the date of this agreement using a combination of the RY1 through RY5 bill reductions provided to all similarly-situated business customers under this agreement and rider-specific bill reductions (except as prescribed in the Commission's March 27, 1997 order in this proceeding (p.
+7)).